r3c/creep/README.md

 	$ pip install creep
 	$ creep -h # display help to ensure install worked properly

-If you prefer install Creep manually, checkout the Git repository somewhere and create a symbolic link in your `$PATH` to main executable file `creep.py` (located in `src` directory).
-While this is not mandatory (you can prefer to call Creep using full path to `creep.py`) it's surely more convenient:
+If you prefer manual install checkout the Git repository anywhere you want.
+Then create a symbolic link in your `$PATH` to file `creep/creep.py`.
+Last step is convenient but not mandatory, you can call Creep using full path to `creep.py`:

 	$ git clone https://github.com/r3c/creep.git
 	$ cd creep
-	$ sudo ln -s src/creep.py /usr/bin/creep
+	$ sudo ln -s creep/creep.py /usr/bin/creep
 	$ creep -h # display help

-Once Creep is installed, go to your project folder and follow next section to quickly create a basic configuration and deploy your first project.
+After installation go to your project folder and continue reading to deploy your first project.

 Quick start
 -----------

 First go to the directory you want to deploy, e.g. the `src` folder of some project.
-It can be located inside a Git repository or just be a regular folder, Creep should detect it and use a suitable default configuration.
+It can be inside a Git repository or just a regular folder, Creep will select a suitable default configuration either way.
 Create a new `.creep.env` file inside this directory with following JSON content:

 	{
 		"default": {